david-drew/OV_Python_Docs/md/openvino_docs_IE_DG_ONNX_Support.md

 ## Weights Saved in External Files

 OpenVINO™ supports ONNX models that store weights in external files.
 It is especially useful for models larger than 2GB because of protobuf limitations.
 To read such models, use the ReadNetwork overload which takes modelPath as input parameter (both std::string and std::wstring).
 Note that the binPath argument of ReadNetwork should be empty in this case, because paths to external weights are saved directly in an ONNX model.
 Otherwise, a runtime exception is thrown.
-Reading models with external weights is **NOT** supported by the `read_network(weights=""file.bin")` parameter.
+Reading models with external weights is **NOT** supported by the `read_network(weights="file.bin")` parameter.

 Paths to external weight files are saved in an ONNX model; these paths are relative to the model’s directory path.
 It means that if a model is located at: home/user/workspace/models/model.onnx and a file that contains external weights: home/user/workspace/models/data/weights.bin the path saved in model should be: data/weights.bin.